Sign in or register

 Let's add some proprieties to the Client ID field.
 Place an * before to the left of the field.

-Adding proprieties to the field
+dding proprieties to the field

-We're going to add an indicator to this field, wich will be activated when no record is found for an ID inserted (either the ID doesn't exist or it doesn't have any associated cards).
+We're going to add an indicator to this field, which will be activated when no record is found for an ID inserted (either the ID doesn't exist or it doesn't have any associated cards).
 Option Error Messages:

 Error Messages